Wujidadi/Laravel-Language-Packs/README.md

-# Laravel zh-TW Language Pack
+# Laravel Language Packs
-Laravel language pack for Traditional Chinese.
+Self-custom Laravel language packs.
+There are only en and zh-TW packs for now on November 7, 2018.